Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Related Work

 \section{Related Work}

-The multi-armed bandit (MAB) framework has been key for sequential decision-making under uncertainty \citep{LAI19854,Auer2002,audibert2009exploration,garivier2013}.
-While early MAB models typically involve a single decision-maker choosing one arm per round, many real-world problems involve multiple agents acting simultaneously \citep{NEURIPS2019_85353d3b}, each potentially choosing different arms \citep{NEURIPS2021_c96ebeee}.
-Most existing multi-agent MAB methods focus on maximizing total rewards, but this can unfairly favor some agents.
-To address fairness, researchers have proposed approaches to protect individual agents \citep{NIPS2016_eb163727}.
-Among these, optimizing Nash Social Welfare (NSW) \citep{Kaneko1979} has been effective, as it maximizes the product of all agents' utilities, ensuring no agent is left without rewards.
+The multi‑armed bandit (MAB) framework has been key for sequential decision‑making under uncertainty \citep{LAI19854,garivier2013,892067}.
+While early MAB models involve a single decision‑maker choosing one arm per round, many real‑world problems involve multiple agents acting simultaneously \citep{NEURIPS2019_85353d3b}, each potentially choosing different arms \citep{NEURIPS2021_c96ebeee}.
+Most existing multi‑agent MAB methods focus on maximizing the total sum of rewards, which can unfairly favor some agents.
+To address this, researchers have proposed fairness‑aware approaches \citep{NIPS2016_eb163727}, with Nash Social Welfare (NSW) \citep{Kaneko1979} proving effective because it maximizes the product of agents’ utilities.